acevrooman/acevrooman.github.io/index.md

 ![Arlinde Vrooman](PortraitArlinde.jpg){: style="float: left; margin-right: 1em;"}Currently, I am a postdoctoral researcher at the Tilburg Center of the Learning Sciences of Tilburg University, where I work on an educational research project.
 I also supervise bachelor theses on quantitative economics topics and lecture in Institutional Economics at University College Tilburg.

 Previously, I was affiliated with the University of Groningen, within the Department of Economics, Econometrics and Finance, where I obtained my PhD in Economics in March 2024.
-My PhD thesis researches the effect of colonial rule on disease and health care in Ghana and Côte d'Ivoire during the twentieth century.
+My PhD thesis researches the effect of colonial rule on disease and health care in Ghana and Côte d'Ivoire (ca. 1900-1955).

 My research interests include economic history, with a specific focus on African economic history, development economics, and economics of education.